 Call Miami Truck Accident Attorney Boris Lavent Today

 Have you or someone you love been involved in an accident with a tractor-trailer truck or an 18-wheeler?
-Contact the attorneys at Levant Law to find out how we can help you recover compensation for your injuries.
+Contact the attorneys at Lavent Law, P.A. to find out how we can help you recover compensation for your injuries.
 Money won’t turn back time, but it can help to cover the burdensome costs of your injuries.
-Call to schedule your free consultation with our personal injury lawyers today.
+Call to schedule your free consultation with our Miami truck accident lawyers today.
 We’ll review your case and answer any questions you have.